Updated: 26 September, 2024

 The key lies in balance.
 By implementing strategies mentioned, students can minimise unnecessary absences.

-Ultimately, by acknowledging the social costs of absenteeism and working towards a more balanced approach, we can cultivate a learning environment where students thrive not just academically, but also socially, building the skills and connections that will empower them to succeed in life.
+Ultimately, by acknowledging the social costs of absenteeism and working towards a more balanced approach, we can cultivate a learning environment where students thrive.
+Not just academically, but also socially, building the skills and connections that will empower them to succeed in life.